Please note, this page is currently being updated, so some links and information may be missing. Thank you for your patience.

 (Chihuahua x Toy Poodle)

-The Choodle, Chipoo or Poochi is an adorable cross between a Chihuahua and a Toy Poodle.
+The Choodle, or Chipoo, is an adorable cross between a Chihuahua and a Toy Poodle.
 These little dogs have lots of personality and affection to go around.
 They make a great pet for older couples and families looking for a low maintenance, low energy dog.

 Both the Toy Poodle and the Chihuahua have big personalities and this is certainly true for Choodles too.
 These little dogs are very affectionate and can be demanding of attention.
 Due to their small size and people-oriented nature, these dogs do not do well sleeping outdoors and should primarily be an indoor dog.
 Choodles love to play and be around their families, but are also happy to sleep when left alone.
 Choodles are delicate dogs, so they are not recommended for families with small children, as sometimes kids can be a little too rough for their liking.
 Choodles can suffer from ‘small dog syndrome’ if they’re not socialised when they’re puppies.
 Choodle owners should take their pup along to puppy preschool, train them using positive reinforcement and take them on regular outings to socialise them.
 They are very intelligent dogs, picking up on training quickly, however can be fussy with their food so they may refuse to do something if the reward isn’t good enough.
 When training a Choodle, owners should use small pieces of high value treats (i.e. roast chicken).